GAR-Project/project/README.md

  * See how we can import the output of the script that decides if a DDos is running into the Grafana dashboard, to reflect it generate alarms and so on.

    **IDEA**: Manually add a measurement in *telegraf* that tells us whether or not we are under attack in a binary fashion and monitor it from *Grafana* in the usual way.
-I gues we can easily insert data into *InfluxDB* from *Python* :thinking_face:
+I gues we can easily insert data into *InfluxDB* from *Python* :panda_face:

  * **[Optional]** Knowing if we're under attack, How we can mitigate it?
 We should get into the logic of the Ryu app ([`simple_switch_13.py`](https://github.com/osrg/ryu/blob/master/ryu/app/simple_switch_13.py)) and try to take action from there.